DRx3D/XSeen/README.md

 Getting started
 ---------------
-Documentation not yet developed.
+Documentation started at http://tools.realism.com/specification/xseen.
+It includes all developed nodes and features.

+This release supports glTF models with aniamtion (including deformed skin from joint animation) and A-Frame's asset management. glTF models are included with the **model** tag.
+Asset managment nodes are the same as A-Frame's.
+Not all asset management nodes are supported.

-This initial release supports a few static structures from X3D and A-Frame, mostly consisting of the pre-defined solid shapes in each language and some appearance and grouping structures from X3D.
+The initial release supports a few static structures from X3D and A-Frame, mostly consisting of the pre-defined solid shapes in each language and some appearance and grouping structures from X3D.